 Last year Jessica and I had so many failed attempts at the Devils Kitchen Headwall that we ended up deeming just uttering its name to be unlucky.
-The fails were not climbing fails, per se… forgetting our boots at home, seriously bad ice fall conditions, etc. By the time we actually managed to give it a shot, it was in condition thin enough that I didn’t deem reasonable to climb half-way through.
-I bailed off an extremely sketchy screw placement in aerated ice and called it a season for the Headwall.
+The fails were not climbing fails, per se… forgetting our boots at home, seriously bad ice fall conditions, etc. By the time we actually managed to give it a shot, half way through I beeped it too thin to climb within reason.
+I bailed off an extremely sketchy screw placement in aerated ice and called it a season for the headwall.

 This year we made the decision to not mess it up.
 Somehow this fairly innocuous face had become a thorn in our sides.
 Over the past few weeks, we knew a lot of folks had been climbing the Flying Buttress (V3) and there were a number of indications that V1 was starting to be doable.
 Still being mildly traumatized by my sketchy bail last season, I vowed that I wouldn’t climb V1 in less than favorable conditions.
 As you can guess from the title of the post, we didn’t climb V1.